aiven/devportal/docs/platform/concepts.rst

   DR testing scenarios are simulations of disaster scenarios run for enterprise support customers by Aiven operators.

-* :doc:`Choosing a timeseries database </docs/platform/concepts/choosing-timeseries-database>`.
+* :doc:`Choosing a time series database </docs/platform/concepts/choosing-timeseries-database>`.

-  Choosing a timeseries database in Aiven Console.
+  Choosing a time series database in Aiven Console.